 I am inspired by the environment, by people and by concepts, and from these sources of inspiration, my artworks usually come to me in fragmented dreams.
 As part of the process, I consider a myriad of possibilities regarding the appropriate scale of the work, the materials, and the context of how the piece will be seen.
 While I look for beauty in things, people, situations, I try to express it in a way that leaves room for interpretation and discussion by the viewer.
 I relish combining different textures and materials in a way that is not always expected and always strive to bring a new way of seeing.
 I work fluidly between the disciplines of sculpture, photography, and oil painting.
 In particular, I enjoy interdisciplinary work that pushes the boundaries of these traditions.

 My sculptural works range from large installations to small and delicate pieces while my materials range from bronze, aluminum, steel, corten, wood, granite, charcoal, paint, canvas, and even photographic elements.
 I delight in the beauty of our world and hope to preserve the essence of it in my artwork.
 My smaller works often incorporate the idea of disintegration, deterioration, or the beauty of decay.

 I am currently serving my third year for the Pacific Rim Sculptors board, this year as vice president and co-chair of Exhibitions and of Events.
-I previously dedicated three years to serving on an arts council board (Wine Country Arts Council) as vice president, president and as art gallery director (one term each) in order to help promote the arts in our community.
+I previously dedicated three years to the Windsor Arts Council (AKA Wine Country Arts Council)in order to promote the arts in Sonoma county.
 In 2016, I created a partnership with the 6th Street Playhouse to bring the visual arts, both 2-D and 3-D, and performing arts together in a unique venue in Santa Rosa.